How to Choose a Hearing Aid

 En español | Considering a hearing aid for yourself or a loved one?
 Forget everything you think you know about them.
 Traditional excuses for not wanting to wear a hearing aid — such as “they’re too ugly,” “they make me look old” or “they’re too complicated,” — simply don’t apply anymore.
 “Today’s hearing aids are smaller, supercool looking and connect seamlessly with all of our modern technology,” says Jessica Galatioto, director of audiology at Columbia University Irving Medical Center in New York City.
 Unfortunately, however, hearing aids aren’t cheap — typically ranging in price from $2,000 to $6,000 a pair — nor are they covered by Medicare or most insurance.
 But that doesn’t mean you have to sacrifice style or quality, if you know what to look for.
 Listen up as we explain the latest in technology, features and costs.

-You’re going to need an audiologist
+You’re going to need a hearing specialist

 While your first conversation about hearing loss and an initial screening may be with your primary care physician, an audiologist is the expert trained to diagnose hearing loss and prescribe hearing aids.
 “If you’re experiencing gradual hearing loss without any medical issues like pain or discharge, you can schedule directly with an audiologist yourself, or ask your primary care doctor for a referral,” says Catherine Palmer, director of audiology and hearing aids at the University of Pittsburgh Medical Center.
 You can also ask for an audiologist recommendation from an ENT (ear, nose and throat) practice.
+Hearing instrument specialists are another type of provider licensed to fit and dispense hearing aids.

 Customizing is critical